3mdeb/blog.3mdeb.com/source/_posts/2015-12-08-using-platformio-with-ti-msp430-lunchpads.markdown

 pip install -U platformio
 ```

-My 2 boards that I would like to try are: `MSP-EXP430FR5969` and `MSP-EXP430F5529LP`
-First question is what configuration I should use ?
+What configuration I should use for my boards ?

 ```
 [13:38:34] pietrushnic:msp430 $ platformio boards|grep 5969